ginnikakkar20/Abusive-Speech-Analysis-using-Neural-networks/README.md

 The dataset can be downloaded from https://www.dropbox.com/sh/4mapojr85a6sc76/AABYMkjLVG-HhueAgd0qM9kwa?dl=0

 ## Steps to run the code
-1) Download the CSV and configure the path
+1) Download the CSV and configure the path.

-2) Download the notebooks and run BERT_KimCNN.ipynb/BERT_LSTM.ipynb/BERT_CNN.ipynb on Google Colab
+2) Download the notebooks and run the notebooks on Google Colab.
+Change the runtime configuration to TPU.
+  2.1) For BERT + KimCNN
+  run the code

+  2.2) For BERT + CNN
+  run the code

+  2.3) For BERT + LSTM
+  run the code

-3) The hyperparameters have been hardcoded and can be modified accordingly
+3) The hyperparameters have been hardcoded and can be modified accordingly.